Michael-Miller-Jr/undetectable/README.md

 ## 🧊 Final Note

-Undetectable is for users who want peace of mind and a smoother browsing experience—without being harassed by popup overlays, page blocks, or false ad prompts.
+Undetectable is for users who want peace of mind and a smoother browsing experience - without being harassed by popup overlays, page blocks, or false ad prompts.
 Install it, toggle it, and browse quietly.